 From a human factor point of view, what could be the benefits/disadvantages of unique identifiers for each field of an instruction?

 ERA received the contribution from the Human factor experts and presented the results of the consultation to TSI OPE WP.
 NSA FR considered that the benefit was only for cross-border traffic and not for domestic traffic.
 In addition, NSA FR explained that after a return of experience, it was judged necessary to have many specific written orders.
 In France, there is one order for one situation.
 NSA IT pointed out that the final users should test the instructions.
 On question 1, many stakeholders expressed the views that the benefits are limited to the international train drivers.
 ETF considered that it is a good tool.
 UITP pointed out that technical transmission will be easier with the proposal which is an important positive impact.

+NSAs SE and FI considered that it was unnecessary to be at standstill when receiving an operational instruction to be written down by the train driver.
+According to these NSAs, the requirement to write down the verbal instructions only when train is at standstill should be removed from TSI OPE.
+There is no need for harmonization of these points as there is no direct interface between RU and IM.
+These are issues that RUs can deal within their SMS.
+If trains must stop each time when an operational instruction is given, it could easily disturb the traffic with very little safety benefit.
+If this strict rule is written in TSI like this then drivers have to stop the train no matter if the stop is really needed or not.
+Even if there would not be such a rule in TSI of course in all circumstances driver shall be allowed to stop or decrease the speed of the train if he/she needs to focus more detail on any information sent by signaler (this could be written in TSI).

 The last remaining blocking point was the scope of the European instructions.
 It was considered necessary to distinguish what is mandatory for ERTMS and what is not.